-- Complete Music 830 Research Methods and Materials in Music and the courses in music composition, music theory, and musicology that are specified by the student's guidance committee. - Complete any cognate area and related courses that are specified by the student's guidance committee. - Pass the written comprehensive examinations in composition, musicology, and music theory.
-Students become eligible to take the comprehensive examination in each of these areas during the semester in which they are completing the required course work in that area, with the exception of MUS 998 credits. - Complete the following requirements in lieu of 24 credits of Music 999, a dissertation, and a final oral examination over the dissertation: - a.
-Complete 24 credits of Music 998. - Submit an original music composition.
-The composition must be acceptable to the student's guidance commit-
+- Complete Music 830 Research Methods and Materials in Music and the courses in music composition, music theory, and musicology that are specified by the student's guidance committee. - 2.
+Complete any cognate area and related courses that are specified by the student's guidance committee. - Pass the written comprehensive examinations in composition, musicology, and music theory.
+Students become eligible to take the comprehensive examination in each of these areas during the semester in which they are completing the required course work in that area, with the exception of MUS 998 credits. - Complete the following requirements in lieu of 24 credits of Music 999, a dissertation, and a final oral examination over the dissertation: - Complete 24 credits of Music 998 Doctoral Music Composition. - b.
+Complete an original music composition under the guidance of a faculty member in the composition area that is acceptable to the student's guidance committee.
+A copy of the dissertation must be submitted to the Graduate School and to the office of the Associate Dean for Graduate Studies and will be retained as part of the permanent degree record.